 B.2.1.
-Description of the Fit and Proper Requirements of Management and Central Functions a) Insurance, reinsurance and financial markets: The awareness and understanding of the business and economic environment in which the Company operates.
+Description of the Fit and Proper Requirements of Management and Central Functions

 Members of the Board of directors, persons performing central functions, the Managing Director (and deputies) and the two senior management functions within the UK Branch must have the skills required to manage and supervise the Company.
 Collectively there must be sufficient knowledge and professional experience in: